 Dr. Victoria Gascón Pérez – Consortium Officer

 Dr. Victoria Gascón Pérez received her Ph.D. in Chemistry as Interdisciplinary Science.
 Additionally, she has three more University degrees: 1) B.Eng.
 Industrial Chemical Engineering, 2) B.Sc.
 Environmental Sciences, and 3) M.Sc. in Applied Chemistry.
 She was awarded with the Government of Ireland Postdoctoral Fellowship (IRC) working with Prof. E. Magner (2015-2017).
 In 2017 she joined the Crystal Engineering group led by Prof. M. Zaworotko as a Research Fellow.
 Dr. Gascón has been the water sorption team lead for Molecule Ltd. She specialised in intellectual property development and she was shortlisted as a Young Leader of the Year 2020.
-In 2022 she was appointed as an Executive Administrator in the UL TTO (Technology Transfer Office).
-She is responsible for coordinating technology transfer support services to its consortium partner, the Limerick Institute of Technology.
+In 2022 she was appointed as Technology Transfer Coordinator in the UL TTO (Technology Transfer Office).
+She is responsible for coordinating technology transfer support services to its consortium partner, Technological University of the Shannon(TUS).
 The aim of the consortium is share technology transfer resources and expertise to deliver a professional and responsive service to Industry, spin-out companies and our academic communities.

 Phone: +353 (0)86 440 8163